Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/gg.md

 the games where the baddies are guilt tripped by npc(also players who read the scripts over improvisational rpg) goodies into crying; even for legal unethical plays, you didn't even do it (force confessions, gas lighting, syphilis,..),..

 the rage quit servers, where you can always escape, and not be penalised, but they have lower payouts; who wants to sit in detention, juvie, jail, prison, escape room, spot the difference, hidden object,.?

+shop keeper is playing a game where other players go out, and work hard, to earn enough to buy shoppers are playing a game where other players work hard to earn income from providing services it's like going to the stadium, and seeing naked girls serving food; they work, we (be) entertain(ed)